Distracted Uber and Lyft Drivers Cause Serious Car Accidents

 At the time of the crash, the driver, fortunately, didn’t have a passenger in his car.
 Nevertheless, it shows what could potentially happen in a scenario where an Uber driver is attacked.
 Many of these crimes occur in the middle of the night when darkness already makes for low visibility.
 A pedestrian could easily be hit in a scenario where the driver becomes attacked while driving.
 Whether the Uber driver (and Uber itself) would become responsible for a pedestrian injury is all determined based on available evidence.

 Gathering evidence is absolutely critical to recovering any compensation from companies like Uber.
 An experienced Uber accident attorney can ensure nothing is missed, and ensure the case you present is as strong as possible.

 Seek an Experienced Florida Uber and Lyft Accident Attorney

 Not all personal injury law firms are going to have the experience to handle ride-sharing accidents.
 It’s a complex legal niche requiring years of experience working with ride-sharing disputes to build an effective case.
 Because Uber drivers work independently, the company often finds numerous ways to avoid paying their fair share after an accident; an experienced attorney can help prevent this from happening.

-Here at Dolman Law Group, we’re proud to represent Clearwater victims of Uber accidents.
+Here at Sibley Dolman Gipe Accident Injury Lawyers, PA, we’re proud to represent Clearwater victims of Uber accidents.
 Call us immediately at (727) 451-6900, or use our contact us page if you’ve experienced an accident with an Uber driver.

 800 North Belcher Road